 The CAP strives to deliver all program materials in a stable condition.
 Surveys that must be kept cold will ship with frozen cold packs or dry ice as needed.
 If transportation to your location cannot meet these conditions, please note, replacements may not be available.

 If the CAP accredits your international laboratory, the CAP requests that your laboratory perform testing on these materials.
 If unacceptable results are achieved and it is established it is due to shipping conditions, your laboratory may review options with CAP Laboratory Accreditation Program staff.

 Some shipments are packed on dry ice to maintain stability.
 Dry ice shipments are shipped as UN1845 dangerous goods shipment.
 Due to sublimation, there may not be any dry ice present when you open your kit.
 This is not an indication that the program material has been compromised.
 If your country does not allow dry ice shipments, your Surveys will be packaged with cool packs that may not be as effective in maintaining a cool environment.
 When you receive your shipment, follow the kit storage instructions as soon as possible.

 The CAP will send all standard proficiency testing program shipments via FedEx.
 If your organization is specifically requesting shipment via a freight forwarder at your expense, provide the CAP with your final shipment address, account number, and the freight forwarder’s US domestic address and contact information.

 Provide the CAP with your federal tax identification number if your country requires that number be listed on the commercial invoice.

 Discuss any special shipping requirements or updates with the CAP Customer Contact Center staff.

-Communicate all requests for special shipping arrangements to the CAP a minimum of six weeks prior to the stated product ship date.
+Communicate all requests for special shipping arrangements to the CAP a minimum of six weeks prior to the stated program ship date.